Virtual Machine Summary

-The virtual machine summary dashboard provides the health state and performance overview for the selected VM.
+The VM summary dashboard provides the health state and performance overview for the selected VM.
 In addition, this dashboard shows the state of objects that can affect the VM performance — the parent host and the datastores where VM files are located.

-The section at the top of the dashboard shows the VM health state (number of warnings and errors) and the date when the latest backup or replica restore point was created for the VM with Veeam Backup & Replication.
+The section at the top of the dashboard shows the VM health state (number of triggered warnings and errors) and the date when the latest backup or replica restore point was created for the VM with Veeam Backup & Replication.

 CPU Usage, Memory Usage

-The charts display the amount of CPU and memory resources that the VM is currently consuming.
+The charts display the amount of CPU and memory resources currently consumed by the VM.

 Guest Disk Usage

 Use the Disks to show list to change the number of disks to display on the chart.
 Click the View all disks link to view details for all guest disks.
 In the Guests disks window, you can suppress Guest disk space alarms for specific disks.
 To suppress alarms for a disk, select the Suppress alarm check boxes next to the disk name.